Introduction to battery systems: 12 V vs. 24 V

 - Advantage: Thinner cables → less space required and lower costs

-- Less current (amperes) required, but the same performance
+- Less current (amperes) required, yet the same performance

 - Disadvantage: Many devices are designed for 12 volts → DC-DC converter required (approx. 4% energy loss)

-Conclusion: For larger motorhomes, extensive solar systems , or self-sufficient camping, a 24-volt system is worthwhile.
+Conclusion: A 24-volt system is worthwhile for larger motorhomes, extensive solar systems , or self-sufficient camping .

 Determine energy requirements

-Before you choose a battery system, it is important to know your daily energy needs :
+Before choosing a battery system, it is important to know your daily energy requirements :

-- Determine consumption in watts of all devices
+- Determine the power consumption in watts of all devices

 - For > 3000 Watt AC → 24 Volt system makes sense

-- For > 6000 Watt AC or island systems → 48 Volt system can be advantageous
+- For systems > 6000 watts AC or off-grid systems → a 48-volt system can be advantageous

-Tip: For island systems , balcony power plants or larger self-sufficient systems, 48 volts are particularly efficient
+Tip: 48 volts are particularly efficient for off-grid systems , balcony power plants , or larger self-sufficient systems.

 Summary